 At Portland Community College, domestic partners may participate in any benefit program the State of Oregon and federal government allow.
 Commonly utilized programs include tuition waiver, medical, dental and vision insurance, optional life and accidental death insurance, employee assistance program, long term care, and homeowner and auto insurance.
 The federal government does not recognize domestic partnership, so participation in programs governed by IRS regulations such as flexible spending accounts is not allowed unless the domestic partner qualifies as a tax dependent.

 To utilize these benefits, a Certificate of Domestic Partnership must be filed with the Benefits Office.

 Frequently Asked Questions

 - Can my partner’s dependent children also participate in PCC benefits programs?

 - Yes.
 Dependent children of domestic partners may participate in most programs in the same way that stepchildren participate in PCC benefits programs.
 The only exception is the tuition waiver program.
 To be eligible, a child needs to be under the age of 24 and defined as a dependent under Federal IRS rules.

-- Are there any financial ramifications for Domestic Partner participation in PCC benefits programs that differ from married couples who participate?
+- Are there any financial ramifications for Domestic Partner participation in PCC benefits programs that differ for married couples who participate?

 - Yes.
 The Oregon Department of Revenue has guidelines about payroll taxes that must be collected when domestic partners benefit from employer provided programs.
-While the premium dollars that exceed your monthly flexible spending cap will be deducted from your payroll on a pre-tax basis, the value of the benefit for your domestic partner will be subject to tax as follows:
+While the premium dollars that exceed your monthly college contribution (cap) will be deducted from your payroll on a pre-tax basis, the value of the benefit for your domestic partner will be subject to tax as follows: